laddie132/Match-LSTM/README.md

 - -c config_file: Defined model hyperparameters.
 Default: `config/model_config.yaml`
 - -o ans_file: Output the answer of question and context with a unique id to ans_file.
 Default: `None`, means no write file and just calculate the score of em and f1(not same with standard score).

-> Notice that we use `data/model-weight.pt` as our model weights by default.
+> Note that we use `data/model-weight.pt` as our model weights by default.
 You can modify the config_file to set model weights file.

 ### Evaluate